Book Review: Teach Your Child to Read in 100 Easy Lessons

 This book is for children aged 3+, and we started when my daughter was three and a half years old.
-Each lesson took between 15-30 minutes, and it took us seven months to finish all 100.
-During that time she went from not being able to read, to reading at a good ‘2nd year at primary school’ level
+Each lesson took 15–30 minutes, and it took us seven months to finish all 100.
+During that time, she went from being unable to read to reading at a year 2 (UK) / Grade 2 (US) level.

 Now she’s five and a half, and started school five months ago.
-As her reading was above what’s expected, the school tested her ability.
-Now instead of being given letter sounds for homework, she’s getting books from two years above her.
+As her reading exceeded expectations, the school tested her ability.
+Now instead of being given letter sounds for homework, she’s getting books from two years above her age.

 As a language teacher and a parent, that blows my mind.

 Thanks for reading Barefoot TEFL Teacher!
 Subscribe for free to receive new posts.

 The book uses a method called ‘Direct Instruction’ (which I’ll call ‘DI’ from now on), developed by Siegfried ‘Zig’ Engelmann (a professor of Education at Oregon University).